aaronbloomfield/ccc/hws/dex/index.md

 Here are all the files you will need:

 - [IDEX.sol](IDEX.sol.html) ([src](IDEX.sol)): the interface, above, that your contract will need to implement; that file has many more comments in the file to describe what each function does
-- [IEtherPriceOracle.sol](IEtherPriceOracle.sol.html) ([src](IEtherPriceOracle.sol)): the interface that the two pricing smart contracts implement; the contract addresses for these are on the Canvas landing page
+- [IEtherPriceOracle.sol](IEtherPriceOracle.sol.html) ([src](IEtherPriceOracle.sol)): the interface that the two pricing smart contracts implement; the contract addresses for these are in the blockchain explorer's links section
 - [EtherPriceOracleConstant.sol](EtherPriceOracleConstant.sol.html) ([src](EtherPriceOracleConstant.sol)) is the contract implementation of IEtherPriceOracle.sol that always returns 100 in cents (formally: `10000`); note that the source code for the variable version is not being made available
 - Files from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment:
 	- [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)): the ERC-165 interface, which most things implement